 Research topic: Experimental exploration of temporal and spatial shaping of accelerator beams and 2D particle and dose diagnostics.
 This position will cover the experimental work on possibilities for accelerator-based beam modulation (WP C1.2).
 The work will furthermore devise 2D diagnostics for the particle and dose distribution (WP B2.3 + B3) enabling the experimental observation of the deformation of the beam modulations during transport (WP C2.2).
-The postdoctoral researcher will work with the doctoral student (PhD 2) on testing the algorithms for targeted beam shapes (WP C4.1).
+The postdoctoral researcher will cooperate with the doctoral student (PhD 2) on testing the algorithms for targeted beam shapes (WP C4.1).
+Due to the experimental nature of the assigned work packages, an experimental physicist with an extensive background in fast, time-resolved diagnostics and detectors as well as short pulse physics would be suitable.
+Alternatively, an electrical engineer working in detector development for 2-dimensional pulse detection with some basic experience in accelerator physics would be a good fit.